industrious-mouse/WordPress-Social-Stream/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin in the WordPress dashboard
-3. To enable Twitter, you need to create a new "App" at [https://developers.facebook.com/apps](https://apps.twitter.com)
+3. To enable Twitter, you need to create a new "App" at [https://apps.twitter.com](https://apps.twitter.com)
 4. Once you've create an app, opt to create an access token for your account
 5. Copy the details into Settings -> Social Stream
+6. To setup Instagram you just need you username.
+7. Type your username into into Settings -> Social Stream
-6. To setup Facebook you need to create a new "App" at [https://developers.facebook.com/apps](https://developers.facebook.com/apps).
+8. To setup Facebook you need to create a new "App" at [https://developers.facebook.com/apps](https://developers.facebook.com/apps).
 Select "Website" and then "Skip and Create App ID".
-7. Copy the App ID and App Secret into Settings -> Social Stream
+9. Copy the App ID and App Secret into Settings -> Social Stream
-8. Next, you need to find the ID of your Facebook page.
+10. Next, you need to find the ID of your Facebook page.
 If you're a page admin you can find this in your page settings.
 If not, you may be able to paste in the url at [Find my Facebook ID](http://findmyfacebookid.com)

 == Frequently Asked Questions ==

-= How do I disable Twitter, Facebook or WordPress posts from showing in Social Stream =
+= How do I disable Twitter, Facebook, Instagram or WordPress posts from showing in Social Stream =

 Easy!
 Just don't populate the relevant fields in the settings and it'll be excluded automatically.